R2D221/WebView2.DOM/README.md

 // webView is a WPF WebView2
 await webView.EnsureCoreWebView2Async();

 // InitAsync will register the necessary JS for the magic to work await WebView2DOM.InitAsync(webView);

-// CoreWebView2 already includes a DOMContentLoadedEvent, but it's not present
-// in the WPF object.
-We use this helper for simplicity. webView.DOMContentLoaded().Handler += async (s, e) => {
+// The DOMContentLoaded event still runs in the WPF context webView.CoreWebView2.DOMContentLoaded += async (s, e) => {
 	// With this we get the DOM available in C# await webView.InvokeInBrowserContextAsync(DOMContentLoaded);